|

 | prdc | pscf, util |

-Note that every directory other than util depends on util, and every directory other than util and pscf depends on both util and pscf.
+Note that every directory other than util depends on util, and all directories other than util and pscf depend on both util and pscf.
 These two directories thus contain code that is available for use through the PSCF source code.
-The prdc directory contains code that is only used in the pscf_pc and pscf_pg programs for systems with periodic boundary conditions, and so is listed as a dependency of the rpc and rpg directories.
-None of the three program-level directories (r1d, rpc, and rpg) depends on any other program-level directories
+The prdc directory contains code may be used throughout the pscf_rpc, pscf_rpg, pscf_cpc and pscf_cpg programs for systems with periodic boundary conditions.
+The rp directory contains code that is used only in the pscf_rpc and pscf_rpg directory, while the cp directory contains code that is used only in the pscf_cpc and pscf_cpg programs.
+None of the five program-level directories (r1d, rpc, prg, cpc, and cpg) depends on any other program-level directory.

-Each of the six namespace level subdirectories of the src directory also contains a subdirectory named "tests" that contains unit tests for classes and functions defined in the associated namespace.
+Each of the namespace level directories that contains compilable source code files contains a subdirectory named "tests".
+Each such directory contains unit tests for classes and functions defined in the parent namespace-level directory.
 These unit tests are not automatically compiled or run by the makefile targets that build the PSCF executable programs.

-All of the PSCF unit tests can be compiled and run by changing directory to the desired build directory (src or bld) and entering the command
+All of the PSCF unit tests can be compiled and run by changing directory to the desired build directory (i.e., src or bld) and entering the command

-All of the tests associated with any single namespace level directory can be compiled and run by changing directory to the corresponding tests subdirectory within that namespace directory in the relevant build directory (i.e., within a namespace level subdirectory of the bld directory for an out-of source build, or within a namespace level subdirectory of src for an in-source-build) and entering
+All of the tests associated with any single namespace-level directory can be compiled and run by changing directory to the subdirectory named "tests" within that namespace directory in the relevant build directory (i.e., within the bld directory tree for an out-of source build, or the src directory tree for an in-source-build), and then entering

 Developer Information (Up / Prev) File Types (Next)